 Scene II: Exploring Stockholm

-Our first day in the city, also notable, consists of the museum tour of the Vasa* *(the incredible, well-preserved hull of a 17th-century Swedish warship that sank only moments into her first voyage, covered with silt and raised in the 1950s) and cycling around Djurgården, then the boat bars off of Söder Mälarstrand, and a remarkable cocktail place called Bar Hommage, where Rob falls in love with the bartender (Frida).
+Our first day in the city, also notable, consists of the museum tour of the Vasa (the incredible, well-preserved hull of a 17th-century Swedish warship that sank only moments into her first voyage, covered with silt and raised in the 1950s) and cycling around Djurgården, then the boat bars off of Söder Mälarstrand, and a remarkable cocktail place called Bar Hommage.

 Our apartment in Gamla Stan is where we begin our second day and, man, it’s hot out.
 They keep saying everywhere that the whole of Scandinavia is experiencing record-breaking temperatures at this moment.
 Every conversation we strike up with waiters, bartenders, or bicycle rental staff points us right back to the almanac.
 Daring us to figure out what normal May weather should be.
 Is something wrong?
 Must be global warming.
 Definitely climate change.
 Or perhaps it’s just because I’m in town (zing!).

 Breakfast at pretty subpar tourist cafe.
 It’s a minefield out here.
-This persistent lack of credible reconnaissance foils us in ways that would never happen in San Francisco, where the Yelpy collective wisdom has achieved critical mass.
+The lack of credible reconnaissance on restaurants foils us in ways that would never happen in San Francisco, where the Yelpy collective wisdom guides you so well.

 We wander through Gamla Stan’s snaking pathways until we find a bridge connecting us to Norrmalm.

-Then walking, walking.
+Then walking and walking.
 Damn, it’s really cooking.
-Cross through a few parks and more neoclassical stretches.
+We cross through a few parks and more neoclassical stretches.

 We don’t have a particular agenda today, and so decide to dip up a few streets, away from the water to checkout a regal-looking dome on the horizon.
 We find this belongs to the Army museum.
-It used to be a military college, but they cleared out in the ’20s I guess.
-What a grand place to go to class…classes on artillery and blowing things up no less.
+It used to be a military college, but they cleared out in the ’20s.

 We decide against the museum tour.
 Might have decided differently if they had air conditioning.
 But no, back to the water, where some sort of evaporative cooling and breeze can dry out the sweat on our t-shirts.
 At least we found this awesome tank.